Who qualifies for the loan?

 Repayments will be 9% of your wage above £21,000 per year, £1,750 per month or £404 per week.
 So if for example you are earning a salary of £25,000 per year, repayments would be calculated as 9% of £4,000, which equals a £30 repayment per month.
 If your salary falls below the earning threshold, repayments will stop.
-If you have not repaid your loan after 30 years, become incapable to work or die, the outstanding debt will be written off.
-In the event of death, the loan is not transferred to another person through inheritance.
+If you have not repaid your loan within 30 years, the outstanding debt will be written off.

 You’ll only need to start repaying the loan after you’ve completed your course and you’re earning more than £21,000 per year.

-If you don't complete your course you will be required to repay the loan amount relative to your attendance.
-When you stop attending, payments will stop and you’ll only be liable to repay the amount (including any interest accrued on that amount) that’s already been paid to the College.
+If you don't complete your course you will be required to repay the loan amount relative to your attendance, as well as any outstanding course fees, which will be payable direct to the College.

 What about interest charges?